 - Amount: $1,500

-This scholarship funds promising DACA or Temporary Protected Status (TPS) students who want to improve the world through technology.
+This scholarship funds promising DACA and Temporary Protected Status (TPS) students who want to improve the world through technology.
+To qualify, applicants must have come to the U.S. before their 16th birthday.
 Funds may be applied to tuition, online courses, and other educational costs.

-Eligible students must attend an accredited U.S. college or university and hold DACA or TPS status, or meet certain immigration criteria.
-Candidates should submit biographical information, a resume, transcripts, and three short essays.
+Eligible students must attend an accredited U.S. college or university and hold DACA or TPS status or meet certain immigration criteria.
+Candidates must submit biographical information, a resume, transcripts, and three short essays.

 - Paul and Daisy Soros Fellowships for New Americans